isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Physical and Sports Education.md

 |  |  |
 | -------- | -------- |
-Vision     |  Every Anthonian, a passionate and joyful learner who strives to pursue physical and overall well-being. | Mission |  To lead and enjoy a lifetime of active, healthy living
+Vision     |  Every Anthonian, a passionate and joyful learner who strives to lead and enjoy a lifetime of active, healthy living
 | | |